-Gaps in the support and resistance levels formation.
+Price gaps in the support and resistance levels formation.
 Examples

 Not all markets move smoothly, some of them often cause price gaps.
 In this article we will discuss how to interpret gaps in the levels breakouts and how market closing within the nearest support or resistance level affects the breakout existence.

 GBPUSD.
-Gap formation.
+Gap in the market formation.
 Example 1

 Let’s analyze this by the example of the Daily timeframe of the GBPUSD currency pair.
 By January 16, 2017, the support level has been formed, the lower border of which is at the price of 1.2037, the upper one is 1.2156.
 This is a classic level, formed by two bear and two bull candles.
 This is a level of the first type.
 Let’s determine its borders and paint them out (Figure 1).